-In 2023 Genoa registered 340 call, a total of 1.7 million cruise passengers with an increase of 57%compared to the previous year.
+In 2024 Genoa registered 304 calls and a total of 1.5 million cruise passengers.

-The Port Authority has recently completed quay retrofit and dredging activities alongside the quaylines in compliance with the technical requirements of the latest ultra-large cruise vessels: the depth at Ponte dei Mille Cruise Terminal has been increased to -10 metres.
+The Port Authority has recently completed quay retrofit and dredging activities alongside the quaylines in compliance with the technical requirements of the latest ultra-large cruise vessels: the depth at Ponte dei Mille Cruise Terminal has been increased to -11 metres.

 In fact, the MSC flagship LNG-powered World Europa homeports in Genoa: 333 metres, in length, 22 decks, 205,700 gt and 6,762 passengers.

-Works are underway for new quay development along Ponte dei Mille East, to be extended from 290 m to 376 m, to cater in full safety for the latest generation of ultra-large cruise ships, a 24-million euro investment shedulded for completion by the beginning of 2025.
+Works are underway for new quay development along Ponte dei Mille East, to be extended from 290 m to 376 m, to cater in full safety for the latest generation of ultra-large cruise ships, a 24-million euro investment shedulded for completion by the end of 2026.

 Stazioni Marittime Genova

 Ponte dei Mille

 The monumental 1930s refurbished building, covering 16,000 sqm, can accommodate two large cruise vessels and up to 10,000 passengers a day.
 Ponte dei Mille Terminal features a 340 m-quay capable of handling the latest generation of post-Panamax cruise ships, and an additional berth 290 metres in length.
+Construction works are underway to extend the quay to 376 m

-The facility is equipped with the full range of services to guarantee maximum safety and comfort
+The facility is equipped with the full range of services to guarantee maximum safety and comfort.

 AREA: 290,000 sqm

 FACILITIES: 5 passenger terminals

 BERTHS: 12

-LENGTH OF QUAYS: 3,000 m
+TOTAL LENGTH OF QUAYS: 3,000 m

+MAX DEPTH: 11 m

 MAX.
 SHIP DIMENSION FOR BERTH

 length: no limit width: no limit

 ANCHORAGE

 available: yes

 ship tenders allowed: yes

 tugs available yes

 tidal movement/range: 30 cm

-SHIP AND PASSENGER SERVICES

-Pilotage, berthing, tugs, ship repairs, bunkering, solid/liquid/special waste collection and disposal, water supply, ship provisions, banks, carparks, shops, duty free

-TRANSPORTATION

-Boat services to historic centre and shoreside excursions to the Riviera City centre: 1 km Railway Station: 200 m Genova City Airport: 6 km

-Ponte Andrea Doria

-The art deco terminal building covers a total surface area of approximately 11,000 sqm on two floors and features two berths of 300 metres in length, equipped with mobile boarding bridges, which can host the last generation of cruise ships and accommodate 8,000 passengers per day.
+SHIP AND PASSENGER SERVICES Pilotage, berthing, tugs, ship repairs, bunkering, solid/liquid/special waste collection and disposal, water supply, ship provisions, banks, carparks, shops, duty free TRANSPORTATION Boat services to historic centre and shoreside excursions to the Riviera City centre: 1 km Railway Station: 200 m Genova City Airport: 6 km Ponte Andrea Doria The art deco terminal building covers a total surface area of approximately 11,000 sqm on two floors and features a berth of 298 m and a berth 283 m in length (Ponte Doria East), equipped with mobile boarding bridges, which can host the last generation of cruise ships and accommodate 8,000 passengers per day.
 Maximum comfort is offered in the ample departure halls which house an extensive array of passenger amenities.

-SAFETY

-Stazioni Marittime implements and maintains a Health & Safety System in compliance with ISO 45001 requirements

-SECURITY

-International Code for the Security of Ships and Port Facilities (ISPS) of the IMO N° 725/2004 EU Regulation on Ship and Port Facility Security

-Savona Cruise Port

-Located near the International Airports of Genoa, Milan and Nice, Savona sits strategically in the heart of the Italian Riviera and is homeport to Costa Cruises for itineraries across the West Mediterranean.
+SAFETY Stazioni Marittime implements and maintains a Health & Safety System in compliance with ISO 45001 requirements SECURITY International Code for the Security of Ships and Port Facilities (ISPS) of the IMO N° 725/2004 EU Regulation on Ship and Port Facility Security Savona Cruise Port Located near the International Airports of Genoa, Milan and Nice, Savona sits strategically in the heart of the Italian Riviera and is homeport to Costa Cruises for itineraries across the West Mediterranean.
 Since its inauguration in 2003, Savona's Palacrociere Terminal has been operated directly by Costa Cruises, today part of Carnival Corportation, the world's leading cruise line.

-Major infrastructure works have been completed in 2019 for a total investment of 24 million euros, including dredging alongside the Palacrociere main cruise terminal from -9m asl to -11 m asl, following a retrofit of the quay.
+Major infrastructure works have been completed in 2019 for a total investment of 24 million euros, including dredging alongside the Palacrociere main cruise terminal from -9 m asl to -11 m asl, following a retrofit of the quay.
 The Palacrociere is also homeport to the new LNG-powered Costa Toscana flagship.

-In 2023 the Port of Savona registered 172 calls, a total of 861,749 cruise passengers, an increase of 75.7% compared to the previous year.
+In 2024 the Port of Savona registered 133 calls and a total of 753,000 cruise passengers.
+Palacrociere Costa Cruises operates Palacrociere.

-Palacrociere

-Costa Cruises operates Palacrociere.
 The Savona Cruise Terminal consists of two dedicated quays, 450 m and 325 m in length, with a depth alongside of 11 m and two maritime stations connected by a pedestrian walkway.